checkcheckzz/coding-questions/README.md

 coding-problems
 ===============
 Besides the Cracking the Coding Interview, Leetcode OJ and GeeksforGeeks, here are some other interesting coding problem.
 They come from interview, discussion from mitbbs and blogs I read.
-Some solution is not my original work.
+Some solutions are not my original work.

 Most code style follows [Google C++ Style Guide](http://google-styleguide.googlecode.com/svn/trunk/cppguide.xml#Local_Variables).